 Who we are, what we do, and why we do it.

 The Soledad-Mission Recreation District is a special district of Monterey County.
 It receives a portion of the property taxes paid by property owners to the County.
 The property tax assessments are $0.17 on every $100 paid.
 This assessment has not been changed since the District's inception in 1962.
-These monies go to operating costs associated with the District.
-Allowing program costs to remain low.
+The money go towards operating costs associated with the District thus allowing program costs to remain low.

 The Recreation District was founded in 1962.
 For 12 years the founding Board collected money, donations, and volunteered their time and resources in order for the indoor 25 meter Soledad Pool to be built at 570 Walker Dr. in Soledad.